RandyRomero/Cheatsheets/Rest/rest_methods.md

 ### What are common methods that are used in REST?

-GET, POST, PUT, PATCH, DELETE
+HEAD, GET, POST, PUT, PATCH, DELETE

-These correspond to create, read, update, and delete (or CRUD) operations, respectively.
+These correspond to create, read, update, and delete (o2r CRUD) operations, respectively.

 question id: ced22b5c-1dfb-4714-b66b-1abaaf757129